newfiesoft/my-style-anytime/readme.txt

 1. Welcome screen
 2. Manage Style page where you can see all available styles and their status and who can be Editing
 3. Code Editor where you can manage and customize your style independent of user role type
-4. Customization page and his configuration options like Remove 100% WordPress from the title
+4. Customization login page, set Custom Login Logo, Background Image, or Background Color.
 5. Security page and his Information and configuration options
-6. Settings page where you can enable additional useful functions
+6. Settings page where you can enable additional useful functions, like the option to Remove 100% WordPress title
 7. Backup / Restore page so now you can on click create Backup for all your styles and restore anytime.
+8. This is how it look when setting a custom logo and custom background image.
-8. Administrator custom style view
+9. Administrator custom style view
-9. Editor custom style view
+10. Editor custom style view
-10. Author custom style view
+11. Author custom style view
-11. Contributor custom style view
+12. Contributor custom style view
-12. Subscriber custom style view
+13. Subscriber custom style view
-13. Visitor custom style view
+14. Visitor custom style view
-14. WooCommerce Shop Manager custom style view
+15. WooCommerce Shop Manager custom style view
-15. WooCommerce Customer custom style view
+16. WooCommerce Customer custom style view
-16. Loco Translate custom style view
+17. Loco Translate custom style view
-17. Yoast SEO Manager custom style view
+18. Yoast SEO Manager custom style view
-18. Yoast SEO Editor custom style view
+19. Yoast SEO Editor custom style view
-19. YITH WooCommerce Affiliates custom style view
+20. YITH WooCommerce Affiliates custom style view

 == Installation ==